Dinguart/Dinguart.github.io/README.md

 Title: Water Crisis in Cuba
 Cuba's Critical Water Crisis: Aging infrastructure, Pervasive Contamination, and intensifying Droughts Create Daily Scarcity, Health Hazards, and Agricultural Vulnerability.

+## OTHER

+The site may be slightly bugged on a mobile device, I recommend disabling hover mode.